The role of a Medical PA in your private practice

 Your medical PA acts as an ambassador for your practice.

 It is imperative that your Medical PA is fully engaged with your vision for your practice, which is your definition of where you want your practice to be.
-Your Medical PA should also understand your goals and objectives and be clear about how they contribute to achieving them.
+He or she should also understand your goals and objectives and be clear about how they contribute to achieving them.

 Patient Experience